Sia's Vintage Guitars

 Pic Credit: yokochou.com

 The model name and numbers kept changing across catalogues, but the last mention of the V-shaped models was in the 1985-86 catalogue.
-It does not feature anywhere after t, making it an approximately 3-year production run.
+It does not feature anywhere after that, making it an approximately 3-year production run.
 Why so short?
 Maybe because the demand for these models did not sustain production?
 After all, the 1982 cataogue did say these were limited edition products and would only be produced as long as demand supported it.

-This article focuses on a guitar I recently acquired - the Tokai FV 80.
+The rest of this article focuses on a guitar I recently acquired - the Tokai FV 80.
 I love doing research on these vintage instruments, and so here is a synthesis of information from all the catalogues and websites I could access...

 Dating